Seitenbau/mix-n-mock/doc/service-config.md

 #### file (optional)

 The JSON file which has to be returned if the route is called.
 The file name will be resolved relative to `mock` path specified in the `filesystem.path.json` followed by the HTTP method name.
-E.g. `file` is set to "delete-result.example.json",  `mock` is set to "example-mocks" and the configuration file is `DELETE.mock.json` then the application will return `example-mocks/DELETE/delete-result.example.json`.
+E.g. `file` is set to `"delete-result.example.json"`,  `mock` is set to `"example-mocks"` and the configuration file is `DELETE.mock.json` then the application will return `example-mocks/DELETE/delete-result.example.json`.
-The file property can be skipped if the route should only return an error.
+The `file` property can be left out if the HTTP response should contain no body.

 #### delayBy (optional)

 The amount time (in milliseconds) which passes before the file is returned.

-#### error (optional)
+#### status (optional)

-A route can not only return a static mock file but is also able to return any HTTP error code.
-This is configured by adding the optional error property in which the HTTP code can be specified:
+A route can not only return a static mock file but is also able to return any HTTP code.
+This is configured by adding the optional `status` property in which the HTTP code can be specified:

 ```javascript
 {